danaKul/PLL_VDS_2021/README.md

 ### Simulation of Complete PLL

-Shown below is teh block diagram for the PLL system.  <br>
+Shown below is the block diagram for the PLL system.  <br>
 Here, ref clock, clk_ref  is 80nS which is 12.5MHz and f/b clock is 1/8  <br>

 ![1](/pll_draw.JPG "2")